Denmark expedition: The main exploration teams

-Tragic end of the chief team
+End of the chief team

 Mylius-Erichsen entered the unknown Danmark Fjord without having doubts about where it was heading.
 The team travelled southwestwards until the head of the fjord and, becoming aware that it was a dead end, they backtracked to the northeast.
 By the end of May Mylius-Erichsen's team was back again at the mouth of the fjord.
 As they met Koch's team at Cape Rigsdagen, already on their way back from Cape Bridgman, Mylius-Erichsen realized that they had wasted precious time and provisions by entering the long unexplored fjord.

 Koch and Mylius-Erichsen considered the situation.
 It was getting late in the season and it would be dangerous to get stuck in the inhospitable area during the summer without adequate equipment and supplies.
 Melting ice would make travel back to Danmarkshavn impossible.
 Initially, Mylius-Erichsen agreed to go back with Koch to the ship, but then he took the fateful decision to head west, leaving on 28 May.

 Thus Koch departed without suspecting that he would never see the leader of the expedition again — he and his team arrived at the ship almost one month later.
 Mylius-Erichsen travelled west following the southern side of Independence Fjord and reached Academy Glacier at the head of Independence Fjord on 1 June, discovering that the Peary Channel did not exist.